MakieOrg/Makie.jl/README.md

 ## Using Juno with Makie

 The default OpenGL backend for Makie is not interactive in the Juno plotpane - it just shows a PNG instead.
-To get full interactivity, you can disable the plotpane in Atom's settings, or execute `Atom.PlotPaneEnabled[] = false`.
+To get full interactivity, you can run `AbstractPlotting.inline!(false).

+If that fails, you can disable the plotpane in Atom's settings by going to `Juno` - `Settings` - `UI Options` - Then, make sure `Enable Plot Plane` is __not__ checked.

 ## Examples from the documentation: